 If you are trying to establish a remote connection, but you see an error message – The connection was denied because the user account is not authorized for remote login then know that this occurs when the target host doesn’t allow you to access that system remotely.
-If you are face this issue even after obtaining the correct permission, follow these guide to fix this problem.
+If you are face this issue even after obtaining the correct permission, follow this guide to fix this problem.

 The connection was denied because the user account is not authorized for remote login